Do you have questions about Stakenet? Most common questions are covered below. Please contact [email protected] if your question is not answered.

 XSN Cloud is a centralized application where we (Stakenet.io website) offer blockchain services, designed to grant a better and easier experience for XSN users, thus helping with adoption.

 Please note that XSN Cloud is not Stakenet, and has nothing to do with its decentralized ecosystem and dApps.
-Simply put, Stakenet.io is the website hosting the XSN Cloud app, and Stakenet is the decentralized network built upon the blockchain.
+Simply put, Stakenet.io is an informational website hosting the XSN Cloud app, and Stakenet is the decentralized network built upon the blockchain.

 In XSN Cloud it is featured:

-· Wallets that automatically stakes in a pool.
+· Staking-as-a-Service, wallets that automatically stake.
 Deposited users' coins are sent to one main address (called pool) that regularly receives many stakes, and are then distributed in real time.

 · Monitoring services for Masternodes and TPoS contracts.
 Receive e-mail alerts if anything goes wrong.